-Furthermore, we are subject to various regulations published by the Cyberspace Administration of China, such as Opinions on Further Compacting the Main Responsibility of the Information Content of the Website Platform issued on September 15, 2021, which requires the Website Platform acts as the one primarily responsible for information content management and the improvement of community platform rules, the strengthening of account management, the optimization of data review mechanism.
-We are required by these laws and regulations to ensure the confidentiality, integrity, availability, and authenticity of the information of our users.
-We have adopted strict information security policies and deployed advanced measures to implement the policies.
-We collect, use, disclose, retain and secure data to the extent reasonably required only and within the parameters that could be reasonably expected during the normal course of business.
-Moreover, our education platform is built upon cloud computing technology.
-The cloud-based education platform integrates telecommunication network, broadcast network and Internet into a unified network and enables a higher amount of data sharing compared to other types of platforms.
-By leveraging a combination of software, application and hardware, we provide effective tools like instant computer infrastructures and platforms for our online training programs and content sharing between us and our strategic partners such as universities and vocational schools.
-With such infrastructures, we can easily develop additional platforms or add additional features to our existing platforms without spending a significant amount of additional time and resources.
-It also facilitates the connection between our platforms and that of our partner universities.
-Compared to our competitors that are using third party cloud system, the data of our members and their activities on our platforms are not available to third party cloud computing service providers, which increases our data security.
-We believe that we have made our best efforts to fully comply with the regulation published by Cyberspace Administration of China and other PRC governmental authorities.
-However, advances in technology, the expertise of hackers, new discoveries in the field of cryptography or other events or developments could result in a compromise or breach of the technology that we use to protect confidential information.
-If we are unable to protect our systems, and hence the information stored in our systems, from unauthorized access, use, disclosure, disruption, modification, or destruction, such problems or security breaches could cause a loss, give rise to our liabilities to the owners of confidential information, or subject us to fines and other penalties.
-In addition, complying with various laws and regulations could cause us to incur substantial costs or require us to change our business practices, including our data practices, in a manner adverse to our business.
-As stated in "Risk Factors - Risk Relation to Our Corporate Structure", taken as a whole, if the PRC government deems that our contractual arrangements with the VIE do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations, and in "Risk Factors - Risks Relating to Doing Business in China", the approval of the CSRC or other PRC government authorities may be required in connection with our offshore offerings under PRC law, and, if required, we cannot predict whether or for how long we will be able to obtain such approval.
+Furthermore, we, our PRC subsidiaries and the VIE are subject to various regulations published by the CAC, such as Opinions on Further Compacting the Main Responsibility of the Information Content of the Website Platform issued on September 15, 2021, which requires the Website Platform to act as the one primarily responsible for information content management and the improvement of community platform rules, the strengthening of account management, the optimization of the data review mechanism.
+We, our PRC subsidiaries and the VIE collect, use, disclose, retain and secure data to the extent reasonably required only and within the parameters that could be reasonably expected during the normal course of business.
+Moreover, the VIE's education platforms are built upon cloud computing technology.
+The cloud-based education platform integrates telecommunication networks, broadcast networks and Internet into a unified network and enables a higher amount of data sharing compared to other types of platforms.
+By leveraging a combination of software, applications and hardware, the VIE provides effective tools like instant computer infrastructures and platforms for its online training programs and content sharing between the VIE and its strategic partners such as universities and vocational schools.
+With such infrastructures, the VIE can easily develop additional platforms or add additional features to its existing platforms without spending a significant amount of additional time and resources.
+It also facilitates the connection between its platforms and that of its partner universities.
+Compared to the VIE's competitors that are using third party cloud system, the data of the VIE's members and their activities on the platforms are not available to third party cloud computing service providers, which increases the data security.
+We believe that we, our PRC subsidiaries or the VIE has made best efforts to fully comply with the regulations published by the CAC and other PRC governmental authorities.
+However, advances in technology, the expertise of hackers, new discoveries in the field of cryptography or other events or developments could result in a compromise or breach of the technology that we, our PRC subsidiaries or the VIE uses to protect confidential information.
+If we, our PRC subsidiaries or the VIE is unable to protect the systems, and hence the information stored in the systems, from unauthorized access, use, disclosure, disruption, modification, or destruction, such problems or security breaches could cause a loss, give rise to liabilities to the owners of confidential information, or subject us, our PRC subsidiaries or the VIE to fines and other penalties.
+In addition, complying with various laws and regulations could cause us, our PRC subsidiaries or the VIE to incur substantial costs or require us, our PRC subsidiaries and the VIE to change business practices, including the data practices, in a manner adverse to the business.